dexma/styx-api-gateway/readme.md

 For example, an authentication stage could be:

 - Given a request with an authentication token client as header
-- The function check if is a valid token
+- The function check if it is a valid token
+    - If is not valid then abort stage, request will be rejected
+    - If is valid
         - Retrieve privileges associated to this token
+        - Add privilege headers to the current request
+- Final return the result:
--
+    - Success with a request
+    - Fail( aborting immediately the pipeline flow) with a response

 ### Routing stages